About K Space Contemporary

-Events and activities at K Space Contemporary include exhibitions and opening receptions, gallery lectures, Dia de los Muertos Street Festival, educational workshops, film screenings, and a wacky, hair-raising fundraiser called Wig Out.
-K Space Contemporary also partners with the Corpus Christi Downtown Management District to organize the monthly First Friday ArtWalk.
+Events and activities at K Space Contemporary include exhibitions and opening receptions, gallery lectures, Dia de Los Muertos Street Festival, educational workshops, film screenings, and a wacky, hair-raising fundraiser called Wig Out.
+K Space Contemporary partnered with the Corpus Christi Downtown Management District to organize the monthly First Friday ArtWalk.

 This dream came to fruition when the Schaudies discovered the old Kress building in downtown Corpus Christi as a potential studio space.
 One important ingredient was finding a property owner who was agreeable to renting to a bunch of crazy artists, and they found that in landlords, Tim and Dottie Clower.
 K Space Art Studios, named for the Kress building in which it is located, was born in November of 1995.

-The third floor warehouse was crowded with store shelves, mannequins, and other department store fixtures.
-The Schaudies began recruiting artists and with the help of five charter members, they cleared and divided the 7000 square foot space into 12 studios, a darkroom and common area.
+The third-floor warehouse was crowded with store shelves, mannequins, and other department store fixtures.
+The Schaudies began recruiting artists and with the help of five charter members, they cleared and divided the 7000 square foot space into 12 studios, a darkroom and a common area.

-What they created is a thriving workspace housing artists of all disciplines, backgrounds, education levels and ages.
+What they created is a thriving workspace housing a community of artists of all disciplines, backgrounds, education levels, and ages.